RECRUITMENT

 We’re an energetic team who are seeking equity and justice for children with SEND and their families… Would you like to join us?

 The main focus of the role will be to support, provide options and advocate for parents and carers of children and young people with SEND in England.
+You will also support and consult into schools and colleges.

 Our team has won awards for its work, and we’re well known for being positive change-makers with a sunny disposition.
 We’re proud to be an inclusive employer, with enormous flexibility and autonomy offered to all team members.